exonum/exonum-doc/src/advanced/node-management.md

 #### Response

-The JSON object of the explored block range `range` and the array `blocks` of the `BlockHeader` objects.
+A JSON object with the following fields:

+- **range**: Range
   The range specifies the largest and the smallest heights of blocks that have been traversed to collect at most `count` blocks.
-The largest height `end` equals to `latest + 1` if provided or to the height of the latest block in the blockchain, the smallest height `start` takes values in `0..latest - count + 1`.
+The largest height `end` equals to `latest + 1` if provided or to the height of the latest block in the blockchain, the smallest height `start` takes values in `0..latest - count + 1`
+- **blocks**: Array<BlockHeader\>
+  The list of 'BlockHeader' in the requested range.
 Blocks in the array are sorted in descending order according to their heights.
-Height of any block in the array is greater or equal than `start` and less than `end`.
+Height of any block in the array is greater or equal than `start` and less than `end`
+- **times**: Array<Time\>
+  The list of the 'Time' objects containing median time from 'Precommit' messages from the corresponding blocks. `null` if `add_blocks_time` is `false`

 ??? example "Response Example"
     Assume the following request